redhat-developer/lsp4ij/docs/user-defined-ls/docker-language-server.md

 ## Configuring your JetBrains IDE

-3. **Open the New Language Server Dialog**.
+1. **Open the New Language Server Dialog**.
 This can usually be found under the IDE settings related to Language Server Protocol (LSP).
 For more information, refer to the [New Language Server Dialog documentation](../UserDefinedLanguageServer.md#new-language-server-dialog).

-4. Select **Dockerfile Language Server** as the template from the available options.
+2. Select **Docker Language Server** as the template from the available options.

-6. **Optional**: You may also customize the Mappings section according to your preferences.
+3. **Optional**: You may also customize the Mappings section according to your preferences.

-7. **Optional**: You may also customize the Configuration section according to your preferences.
+4. **Optional**: You may also customize the Configuration section according to your preferences.

-8. **Click OK** to apply the changes.
+5. **Click OK** to apply the changes.
 You should now have language support for Dockerfiles, Compose files, and Bake files enabled in your IDE:

 ![Docker Language Server output in the LSP console](../images/user-defined-ls/docker-language-server/console-output.png)